rohit--jain/rohit--jain/README.md

 ### 🎯 Professional Objective:

-Actively seeking a position in system-level software development (embedded) where I can apply my technical expertise, global mindset, and communication skills to deliver reliable end user products and solutions.
+Actively seeking a position in system-level software development where I can apply my technical expertise, global mindset, and communication skills to deliver reliable end user products and solutions.

 ### 💡 Profile Summary: